adopt-liveview/adopt-liveview/priv/pages/2024/04-08-js-push-en_US.md

 author: "Lubien",
 tags: ~w(getting-started),
 section: "Events",
-description: "How to pass data with events in an alternative way",
+description: "How to send data with events in an alternative way",
 previous_page_id: "phx-value",
 next_page_id: "multiple-pushes"
 }

 ---

-In the previous class we learned how to use the `phx-value-*` binding to pass values into an event.
+In the previous lesson we learned how to use the `phx-value-*` binding to pass values into an event.
 To recap:

 ```elixir
 Mix.install([